nelmio/alice/doc/getting-started.md

 ## Basic Usage

 The easiest way to use this is to call the `Nelmio\Alice\Loader\NativeLoader` loader.
-It is ready to use and do not require any framework integration.
+It is ready to use and does not require any framework integration.
 It allows you to load any file or an array of data.

 ```yaml